 How to drive safely in summer rain

-Driving conditions during the first 10 minutes after a summer rain shower can be particularly hazardous.
+Driving conditions during the first 10 minutes after a summer downpour can be particularly hazardous.
 We explain how to drive safely.

 How to drive in summer rain

-Summer rain can create hazardous driving conditions – particularly if it comes after a prolonged dry spell.
+Summer rain can create hazardous driving conditions – particularly if it arrives after a prolonged dry spell.

 Whatever the temperature outside, the same advice for driving in rain applies.
-You should slow down, used dipped headlights, turn on your windscreen wipers and keep your distance from the vehicle in front.
+You should slow down, used dipped headlights, switch on your windscreen wipers and keep your distance from the vehicle in front.

 The Highway Code says that in wet weather, stopping distances will be at least twice those required for stopping on dry roads.
-This is because your car’s tyres have less grip.
+This is because your car’s tyres have less grip on a wet surface.

 However, as an American motoring organisation points out, drivers are at greater risk in the moments immediately after it starts raining.
 Dr Bill Van Tassel, AAA national manager of driving training programmes, said: “Conditions are most dangerous during the first 10 minutes of a heavy downpour, as oil and debris first rise to the road’s surface, then wash away.

-“Knowing how to handle poor traction reduces the potential for hydroplaning [aquaplaning], skidding or sliding off the road completely.”
+“Knowing how to handle poor traction reduces the potential for hydroplaning [also known as aquaplaning], skidding or sliding off the road completely.”

 Summer driving in the rain